The Right Representation Matters

-Temporary spousal support is paid by the higher earning spouse to the lower earning spouse during the duration of the divorce action.
-The purpose of temporary spousal support is generally set to an amount that maintains the status quo
+The higher-earning spouse pays temporary spousal support to the lower-earning spouse during the divorce action.
+The purpose of temporary spousal support is generally set to an amount that maintains the status quo.

 Permanent spousal support is alimony that is paid after the entry of judgment.
-In order to create an order for this, the Court will look at Family Code §4320.
+To create an order for this, the court will look at Family Code §4320.
 Some of the factors that are examined are:

 Spousal support/partner support is a complicated legal issue with many considerations.
-At Law Office James Chau we can help you navigate this complex to process to understand how long the support may last, help you calculate spousal/partner support accurately, and advocate for you in the process.
+At Law Office James Chau, we can help you navigate this complex process.
+We will help you understand how long the support may last, help you calculate spousal/partner support accurately, and advocate for you in the process.